bobbyiliev/101-linux-commands-ebook/ebook/en/content/090-the-awk-command.md

 ```

 #### Example
-Consider the following text file as the input file for exapmle below
+Consider the following text file as the input file for below example:

     ```
     $cat > employee.txt
     ```